Privacy Notice for Students

 HOW WE USE PARTICULARLY SENSITIVE PERSONAL INFORMATION

 ”Special categories” of particularly sensitive personal information require higher levels of protection.
 We need to have further justification for collecting, storing and using this type of personal information.
-We may process special categories of personal information in the following circumstances:
+We may process special categories of personal information in the following circumstances, in most cases based on your explicit consent or where there is a specific basis in the law:

 • We will use information about your physical or mental health, or disability status, to ensure your health and safety in the educational establishment and to assess your fitness to study, to provide appropriate adjustments and to monitor and manage sickness absence.